Notice of Privacy Practices

 Your computer, tablet, or mobile device has volume control features.
 Each video and audio service has its own additional volume controls.
 Try adjusting both your device’s volume controls and your media players’ volume controls to optimize your listening experience.

-If the recommendations above do not meet your needs, please contact us at Novato Office Phone Number 415-892-0754 for assistance.
+If the recommendations above do not meet your needs, please contact us at Novato Dermatology Phone Number 415-892-0754 for assistance.